openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

    If the output in the Monitor column reports, as above, that the volume is not monitored, then monitoring needs to be explicitly enabled.
-Without this step, automatic extension of the logical thin pool will not occur, regardless of any settings in the `lvm.conf`.
+Without this step, an automatic extension of the logical thin pool will not occur, regardless of any settings in the `lvm.conf`.

    ```